Lease or Buy?

 Buying a vehicle is the more straightforward transaction.
 Simply put, you’re paying for the cost and sales tax for the entire vehicle.
 If you finance the purchase with a loan, your monthly payments will be determined by the vehicle price, the interest rate on the loan and the length of the loan.
 There may also be various finance charges and fees.
 When you make the last payment on the loan, you’ll own your car and can choose to sell it or continue driving it.
 To get a sense of the monthly payments associated with financing a new Hyundai, visit our Payment Calculator.

-When you do the calculations, you’ll find that you can make some fairly broad generalizations about the cost of leasing versus buying:
+When you do the calculations, you’ll find that you can make some fairly broad generalizations about the cost of leasing a new Hyundai vehicle versus buying:

 - In the short term, the monthly costs of leasing are lower than the monthly costs of buying.